dincamihai/CarND-Behavioral-Cloning-P3/writeup_report.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.
 I used this training data for training the model for 3 epochs.

-Here is a visualisation of the output of the first activation layer (36 channels) while driving on track1:
+Here is a visualisation of the output of the cropping layer + the first activation layer (36 channels) while driving on track1:

 ![alt text][image19]

+It appears that some of the channels are highly activated by the road edge but there are also channels activated by the road surface.